Polymer/old-docs-site/app/2.0/start/first-element/step-5.md

-Finally, note that to match a selector in the `custom-style`, the element must be **in the document scope**—for example, in `index.html`, not inside another element's local DOM.
+Finally, note that to match a selector in the `custom-style`, the element must be **in the document scope**—for example, in `index.html`, not inside another element's shadow DOM.
 For example, these rules do **not** work inside the `custom-style`:

 ```